Ancient Vessels

 256-bit encryption

-When the SS America began her Atlantic crossings in 1946 some travel agents questioned the ship's ability to attract affluent passengers.
-Cunard lines offered bigger and faster ships Queen Mary and Queen Elizabeth.
+When the SS America ship began her Atlantic crossings in 1946 some travel agents questioned the ship's ability to attract affluent passengers.
+Cunard lines offered bigger and faster ships RMS Queen Mary and RMS Queen Elizabeth.
 Curnard service was also impeccable.

-Yet the America met the competition and over the years attracted many loyal customers.
+Yet the SS America met the competition and over the years attracted many loyal customers.
 This was accomplished by offering luxurious First Class facilities with service that was superlative yet genuine and friendly.
-In addition she offered something no other ship had, a piece of America at sea, a more democratic spirit; a fresh new world appeal.
+In addition, ship America offered something no other ship had, a piece of America at sea, a more democratic spirit; a fresh new world appeal.

 SS America possessed strikingly handsome lines.
 She presented a sleek and most dynamic appearance as her tall prow was severely flared and had a slight 'clipper' rake.
 Topping her well-proportioned superstructure were two squat oval shaped funnels, both were equipped with 'San-pan' tops.
 This 'San Pan' design was featured upon her sister ship United States and was in fact then duplicated onto the cargo ships of the same line as a trademark.